 For a student to be eligible for Title IV Aid at Missouri Valley College, the student must have academic standing at the point in the program that is consistent with Missouri Valley College requirements for graduation.
 Before each academic term, the student's academic record will be checked for satisfactory academic progress.
-In general, satisfactory progress requires that for each term of enrollment a student must complete 2/3 of their attempted classes within the academic term for with they are enrolled in the class and maintain a cumulative GPA of at least 2.0.
-Failure to maintain minimum academic progress will result in being ineligible to receive Title IV financial assistance, following a financial aid warning period, except as follows: If a student fails to complete their program within 150% of the published program length the student will be placed on financial aid suspension.
+In general, satisfactory progress requires that for each term of enrollment a student must complete 66.67% of their attempted classes within the academic term for which they are enrolled in The Student must also maintain a cumulative GPA as list in the chart below.